nathan-rice/radical/README.md

 Installation
 ============

-Just `npm install Radical` and you're up and running.
-You can consume it as an internal module via Typescript; the pre-built Radical.js can be used via webpack/script tag, and if you want to consume it via AMD you can rebuild via `npm run-script build-amd`.
+Just `npm install radical` and you're up and running.
+The primary way to consume it is via webpack, or as an internal typescript module.
+If you want to consume it via AMD you can rebuild via `npm run-script build-amd`.

 Documentation can be generated using Typedoc, just do `npm run-script document` and it will be built in the docs directory.
 If something in the documentation is confusing or needs additional explanation feel free to create an issue